Late-time Evolution and Instabilities of Tidal Disruption Disks: Comparisons to Previous Work

 \section{Comparisons to Previous Work}

-To find the disk evolution, we solve the differential Equations~(\ref{eq:mass}) and (\ref{eq:angularmomentium}) explicitly, where $\dot{M}$ is set using energy balance as given by Equation~(\ref{eq:energy}) and described in Section~\ref{sec:diskstructure}.
-In Appendix~\ref{app:solving}, we provide more details about how we solve for the disk structure and time evolution.
+To find the disk evolution, we solve the differential Equations~(\ref{eq:mass}) and (\ref{eq:angularmomentum}) explicitly, where $\dot{M}$ is set using energy balance as given by Equation~(\ref{eq:energy}) and described in Section~\ref{sec:diskstructure}.
+In Appendix~\ref{app:solving}, we describe the numerical scheme used to solve for the disk structure and time evolution.
 To check our approach, in this section we make comparisons in some simplified limits.

 To facilitate comparisons to \citet{Shen14}, we had to update some of the prescriptions we use in our disk model (our work is set to be consistent with \citealp{Frank02}).
-To quickly summarize the differences, these are $\Sigma=2\rho H$, $\nu = 2\alpha c_s H/3$, $Q^+ = 9\nu\Sigma\Omega^2/4$, $Q^-_{\rm rad}=4acT^4/(3\kappa\Sigma)$, and setting $\xi=1$.
-We use these values and relations for the remainder of this section, but for all other calculations shown in this work we use the prescriptions summarized in Section~\ref{sec:diskmodel}.
+To quickly summarize the differences, these are $\Sigma=2\rho H$, $\nu = 2\alpha c_s H/3$, $Q^+ = 9\nu\Sigma\Omega^2/4$, $Q^-_{\rm rad}=4acT^4/(3\kappa\Sigma)$, and setting $\xi=1$. {We also assume here that all accretion above the Eddington rate is ejected rather than use the radially varying mass loss rate as described by Equation~(\ref{eq:mdotout}).} We use these values and relations for the remainder of this section, but for all other calculations shown in this work we use the prescriptions summarized in Section~\ref{sec:diskmodel}.

-In addition, \citet{Shen14} use the analytic fallback rate give in Equation~(\ref{eq:mdotfb}) rather than the numerical fallback rates we show in Figure~\ref{fig:fallback}.
+In addition, \citet{Shen14} use the analytic fallback rate given in Equation~(\ref{eq:mdotfb}) rather than the numerical fallback rates we show in Figure~\ref{fig:fallback}.
 Integrating Equation~(\ref{eq:mdotfb}) from $t=t_{\rm fb}$ to $t=\infty$ results in a mass of $3M_*/10$.
 They assume that an additional mass of $M_*/5$ circularizes during the time $\sim t_{\rm fb}$, so that basically $\sim t_{\rm fb}\times \dot{M}_{\rm fb}(t_{\rm fb})$ sets the initial mass of the disk.
 This then sums to give a total fallback mass of $M_*/2$ as is well known.